thomasmortensson/bristolraspberrypipythontutorial/README.md

 This session is regularly held in Bristol at the DigiMakers events held at @Bristol by the Bristol University Computer Science department.
 Search EventBrite and the Bristol University websites for DigiMakers for details of our next session.

 Tutorials initially written by Thomas Mortensson and Ben Collins with support from Graham Laming.
-Thanks go to Robert Briggs for initial Latex support.
+Thanks go to Robert Briggs for initial LaTeX support.

 Session has been tested 7 times to date as of 23/11/2013.